Flexible Entropy Control in RLVR with a Gradient-Preserving Perspective: Experiments

 \subsection{Analysis of Entropy and Performance}

-In \cref{fig:analysis1}, we present the entropy change curves and reward curves during the training process of our three methods compared with the two baselines, GRPO and Clip-Higher, on Qwen2.5-Math-7B.
-We can analyze some interesting phenomena:
+In Figure \ref{fig:analysis1}, we present the entropy change curves and reward curves during the training process of our three methods compared with the two baselines, GRPO and Clip-Higher, on Qwen2.5-Math-7B.
+We can analyze some interesting observations:

 First, our entropy regulation mechanism is effective.
 By adjusting the clipping threshold during the training process, the change in the model's entropy is clear.
 Second, our control strategy is effective.
 The model training reward is low in the early stages of training but surpasses other methods in the later stages.
-To evaluate the exploration performance of the model in the early stages of training, we show the Pass@32 performance of various methods at the mid-training stage (120 steps) on AMC24 and AIME24 in \cref{fig:passk}.
+To evaluate the exploration performance of the model in the early stages of training, we show the Pass@32 performance of various methods at the mid-training stage (120 steps) on AMC24 and AIME24 in Figure \ref{fig:passk}.
 It can be seen that the performance of each method on Pass@1 is similar.
 However, after increasing the number of outputs, our method has better Pass@K performance.